 In 1984, he moved to New England with a young family to become a professor of geology.
 Prior to joining the faculty at the University of Connecticut in 1984, he professed in both Alaska and Wisconsin.
 During the 1990s, he held visiting faculty appointments in the History Department at Yale University (1990), the Geography Department at Dartmouth College (1992), the Departamento de Obras Civiles (Civil Engineering) at the Universidad Tecnica de Federico Santa Maria, in Valparaiso, Chile (1999), where he was a senior Fulbright Scholar.
 His most recent visiting appointment was with the American Studies program at Harvard University in 2012-2013.

 During his first twenty years at UConn, his appointment was with the Department of Geology & Geophysics.
 In 2005, he joined the Department of Ecology & Evolutionary Biology and the Department of Anthropology (Archaeology), with additional commitments to the Honors Program and the Center for Integrative Geosciences.

 His academic career took an expected turn with publication of Stone by Stone: The Magnificent History in New England’s Stone Walls in 2002.
-This bestseller won the Connecticut Book Award for nonfiction (a Library of Congress Program), inaugurating a decade of evangelical advocacy for the preservation of New England’s historic landscapes that included over 500 hundred talks at venues ranging from small historical societies to the NASA Engineering Colloquium in Washington D.C.
+This nonfiction bestseller won the Connecticut Book Award (a Library of Congress Program) and inaugurated a decade of advocacy for the preservation of New England’s historic landscape: More than 500 hundred talks were given at venues ranging from small historical societies to the NASA Engineering Colloquium in Washington D.C.